britecharts/britecharts/CONTRIBUTING.md

 For a TDD workflow, the process would look like this:

 1. Create a new branch for your modification
-1. On a new terminal, run ``npm run demos:serve`` and navigate to the chart's demo
+1. On a new terminal, run ``yarn run demos:serve`` and navigate to the chart's demo
 1. Find the test of the chart you want to modify in ``/test/specs/*.spec.js``
 1. Write a failing test for the API accessor or the feature you want to add
-1. On a new terminal, run ``npm run test``
+1. On a new terminal, run ``yarn run test``
 1. Check that the test fails
 1. Write the code that would make that test pass on the chart located in ``/src/charts/``.
 Please follow our code [styleguide][styleguide].
 1. Make the test pass by writing the less amount of code
 1. Refactor until you get a nice and clean code
-1. Add/update the JSDoc comments so that the proper documentation gets generated when you run ``npm run docs``
+1. Add/update the JSDoc comments so that the proper documentation gets generated when you run ``yarn run docs``
 1. Check the demo to see the code in action (you can also add a new demo there if necessary)
 1. Create a pull request and ask people of the team to review it
 1. Once you have the OK, merge it!